Climate risk management

 Sampo Group’s investments can be exposed to both physical risks and transition risks, depending on the investment in question.
 Investments are particularly exposed to physical risks in the form of losses incurred from extreme weather events.
 The transition to a low-carbon society with potentially increasing environmental and climate regulation, more stringent emission requirements, and changes in market preferences could in turn cause transition risks for the Group’s investments and possible revaluation of assets as operating models in carbon intense sectors change.

-Sampo Group has different approaches to managing climate-related risks, ranging from exclusion of certain sectors to supporting investee companies that contribute to the transition to a low carbon economy.
+Sampo Group has different approaches to managing climate-related risks, such as climate targets related to investments, exclusion of certain sectors, and supporting investee companies that contribute to the transition to a low carbon economy.
 Investment opportunities are carefully analysed before any investments are made and climate-related risks are considered along with other factors affecting the risk-return ratio of individual investments.
-Methods used include, for example, annual analysis of the carbon footprint and climate impact of investments, sector-based screening and ESG integration, monitoring the geographical distribution of investments and engagement with investee companies.
+Methods used include, for example, analysis of the carbon footprint, sector-based screening, ESG ratings, monitoring the geographical distribution of investments, and engagement with investee companies.
 Breaches against the Paris Agreement, such as failure to mitigate climate change impacts and opposition to climate change mitigation are monitored as part of norms-based screening.

-Transition risks in the supply chain are, to some extent, identified using the If Supplier Code of Conduct and sector-specific environmental requirements, as well as through the new due diligence process for suppliers and business partners.
-In investment operations, transition risks are, identified and managed using ESG risk ratings, sensitive sector screenings, norm-based research, and active ownership.
-In the underwriting operations, transition risks are, to some degree, identified and managed using norm-based research.
+Transition risks in the supply chain are, to some extent, identified using supplier codes of conduct and sector-specific environmental requirements, as well as through due diligence processes for suppliers and business partners.

 Updated